Philadelphia Public Art @philart.net

 * carved concentric circles

-* The door handles are credited to Louis Bower of the John Grass Wood Turning Company
+* The door handles are attributed to Louis Bower of the John Grass Wood Turning Company

 * Delivery doors.